Yandy Díaz Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 9.1 K/9, which ranks 11th in MLB.
+- The Red Sox pitching staff is 12th in the league with a collective nine strikeouts per nine innings.

-- The Red Sox's 4.89 team ERA ranks 21st among all MLB pitching staffs.
+- The Red Sox have a 4.55 team ERA that ranks 16th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.